Types of Hodgkin lymphoma

-There are 4 types of classical Hodgkin lymphoma.
-They all contain abnormal cells called Reed-Sternberg cells.
-These cells are a type of white blood cell (B lymphocyte) that has become cancerous.
+There are 4 types and they all contain abnormal cells called Reed-Sternberg cells.
+These cells are a type of white blood cell (B lymphocyte) that have become cancerous.

 The 4 subtypes are:

-About 15 out of every 100 cases (15%) of Hodgkin lymphoma are the mixed cellularity type.
-It often affects a few groups of lymph nodes when it is diagnosed.
+Mixed cellularity often affects a few groups of lymph nodes when it is diagnosed.
 These lymph nodes contain a mixture of different types of lymphocytes and other blood cells.

 The lymphocyte depleted type of classical Hodgkin lymphoma is very rare.
 The lymph nodes may contain a lot of fibrous tissue with very few Reed-Sternberg cells.
 Or they may contain a lot of a type of lymphocyte called the reticular lymphocyte, and many Reed-Sternberg cells.

-Only about 5 in 100 cases (5%) of Hodgkin lymphoma are the nodular lymphocyte predominant type.
+Nodular lymphocyte predominant Hodgkin lymphoma (NLPHL) is not very common – around 5 in 100 cases (around 5%) of Hodgkin lymphoma are NLPHL.
 It's more common in older people but can occur in young people.